A unifying view on the irreversible investment exercise boundary in a stochastic, time-inhomogeneous capacity expansion problem: Introduction

-This paper devises a way to obtain the investment exercise boundary from the application of the Bank and El Karoui Representation Theorem in a general model of capacity expansion which includes a state dependent scrap value associated with the production facility at the finite terminal time $T$.
-The capacity process is a time-inhomogeneous diffusion on the finite time interval $[0, T]$ in which a monotone non-decreasing, possibly singular, control process representing the cumulative investment enters additively.
-In the model the levels of production capacity $C$, labor input $L$ (at current random wage rate $w(t)$) and operating capital $K$ (at current random interest rate $r(t)$) contribute to the firm's production and are optimally chosen in order to maximize the expected total discounted profits under the three-variable production function $R(C, L, K)$.
-The setting is borrowed by the equilibrium model of a stochastic continuous time economy including also a financial market in \cite{CHei}.
-So $R(C, L, K)$ is handled by the corresponding reduced production function $\tR(C,w,r)$.
+This paper studies a model in which the levels of production capacity $C$, labor input $L$ (at current random wage rate $w(t)$) and operating capital $K$ (at current random interest rate $r(t)$) contribute to the firm's production and are optimally chosen in order to maximize the expected total discounted profits under the three-variable production function $R(C, L, K)$.
+The setting is borrowed by the equilibrium model in \cite{CHei}. $R(C, L, K)$ is handled by the corresponding reduced production function $\tR(C,w,r)$, given in terms of conjugate functions (cf. \cite{RTR}).
 The optimal capacity expansion problem is then the maximization of the expected total discounted profit plus scrap value, net of investment,

 over the set of non-decreasing investment processes $\nu(t)$ entering the time-inhomogeneous dynamics of the capacity process $C^{y}$ starting at time zero from $y>0$,